gaperton/Type-R/README.md

 ## Compatibility notes

-- `model.initialize( attrs, options, owner )` uses thrird parameter to set owner, `options.collection` is ignored.
+- `model.initialize( attrs, options, owner )` uses third parameter to set owner, `options.collection` is ignored.
-- default model cid prefix is `m`
+- default model cid prefix is `m`.
 - model.set `unset` option is deprecated.
+In Type-R, model os no hash.
+Just assign attributes with void 0 instead.
 - model `change:attr` events are not bubbled up by collection by default.
 Manual `bubbleEvents` spec is required.
+Performance reasons.
+- Collection doesn't have `_addReference` and `_removeReference` callbacks.
+Impossible to implement efficiently.
+Use 'add' and 'remove' events instead.